 - Complete miscarriage- The mother will give a history of expelling out some tissue from the vagina and after that the vaginal bleeding and pain decreases.
 The uterus will be smaller than the gestation.
 The ultrasound may show an empty uterus.
 The cervix may still be partially open initially but will close after a couple of days.
 The mother will stop having early morning sickness.

 - Septic miscarriage- Any of the above types of miscarriage which is complicated with infection of the uterus.
 Symptoms include fever, vaginal bleeding and discharge (yellowish, thick and foul smelling).

 Symptoms include vaginal bleeding and lower abdominal pain.
 This bleeding and pain can become more severe and it’s advisable to seek medical attention if it occurs.

-In most cases, ultrasound is use to determine if the foetus is alive or dead (non-viable).
+In most cases, ultrasound is use to determine if the foetus is viable or not.
 Ultrasound is also important to determine the location of the foetus (see ectopic pregnancy)